piotrmadry/FirebaseTestLab-Android/README.md

 - Firebase project with configured billing plan (Custom bucket name and variety of testing devices requires it)
 - Installed, authorized and inited [Google Cloud Sdk](https://cloud.google.com/sdk/?utm_source=google&utm_medium=cpc&utm_campaign=2017-q1-cloud-emea-gcp-bkws-freetrial&gclid=CLCGn7b0wdQCFcwaGAodGqsJqA&dclid=CIW1srb0wdQCFZvNsgodLwkBjQ)

+## Features
+- Ability to run it on CI side (with proper Cloud SDK authorization)
+- Your bucket directory and local download directory are synced.
+It means that you will download only not yet synced files.
+- You can specify download location
+- Bucket naming management

 ## Configuration

 ```buildscript {